 Unfortunately, many runners set themselves back by weeks because they overdo it at the first sign of warm weather.
 Don’t be one of those!

-In addition to your running and nutrition plan, a chiropractor can help prevent running injuries that can set you back weeks in your training.
+In addition to your running and nutrition plan, a Chiropractor Castle Hill can help prevent running injuries that can set you back weeks in your training.
 There are multiple reasons running injuries can occur including ill-fitting shoes, overexertion, or acute injury such as a torn ligament or broken bone.

 Two chronic injuries common to runners are plantar fascitis, which is a tearing (or overstretching) of the connective tissue at the bottom of the foot, and achilles tendonitis, which connects the heel with the calf muscle.